-To make this challenging multi-layered elegant dessert would be quite the accomplishment, and totally worth it in the end.
+To make this challenging multi-layered elegant dessert is quite the accomplishment, but it’s totally worth it in the end.

 This banana Dulcey entremet is a cake to impress!
 The layers look so beautiful and the taste is perfectly balanced so a slice is not enough for those of you with sweet cravings.
 Mind you, I had two slices at midnight the day I made it!
 Surely not the healthiest thing I’ve ever done, but sometimes I do feel the need of being spoilt and what better way than a slice of cake, especially when that cake is as tasty and creamy as this one?!